What is Trophallaxis?

 My setup has so far evolved to include…

-Here are some VCV rack patches showing techniques I like to use.
+Here are some VCV rack patches showing techniques I like to use, and here are some of my favourite livecoding patterns.